Anjanikumar1234/codealpha_tasks---3/README.md

 This Python-based tool fetches and displays detailed geolocation information of any given IP address — or your own IP if none is provided.
 It shows location details such as city, region, country, timezone, and ISP.
 It also fetches real-time weather data for that location using the OpenWeatherMap API.
 Finally, it generates an interactive map with all the information shown via popup markers.

 🛠 Installation
-Make sure Python 3.x is installed on your system.
-Download it from:
+To run this project, ensure you have Python installed.
+You can download it from:
-Python Official Website
+🔗 Python Official Website

-Install required dependencies using pip:
+Install the required dependencies using pip:

 bash
 Copy
 Edit
 pip install requests folium
 🚀 How to Run
-Run the script from your terminal or command prompt:
+Run the script using the command:

 bash
 Copy
 Edit
 python geolocation_tracker.py
-🎯 Features
-Detect geolocation by IP address (or auto-detect your own IP).

-Shows detailed location info: city, region, country, timezone, ISP.

-Fetches current weather data for the location (temperature, humidity, wind speed).

-Generates an interactive map with markers and weather/location details.

-Opens the generated map automatically in your default web browser.
+You will be prompted to enter an IP address or press Enter to automatically detect your current IP.

-📝 Usage Example
+📊 Example Run

-plaintext
+yaml
 Copy
 Edit
 🌐 IP Geolocation Tracker